-Different processes work together when a UTM application program running under a Unix system is executed, whereby each process performs specific tasks.
+Different processes work together when a UTM application program running on a Unix or Linux system is executed, whereby each process performs specific tasks.
 These process types are described below.
-An overview is provided in figure 44 on page 237.
+An overview is provided in figure 44.

 Main process and work processes